Guide to designing off-grid and hybrid solar systems

 Larger scale micro-grids and virtual power plants, or VPP’s, require unique technology designed to integrate and manage distributed energy resources (DERs).
 Switchdin has emerged as one of the leaders in this space, with the Droplet controllers allowing integration and control of DERs.

-Backup Generators
+8. Backup Generators

 People living off-grid in temperate and cooler climates will need a backup generator, the most common type being the diesel auto-start variety.
-A two-wire auto-start feature will enable the off-grid inverter to automatically control and manage the generator operation based on the integrated control settings.
+A two-wire auto-start feature will enable the off-grid inverter to automatically control and manage the generator operation based on the programmed control settings.

 Generator Efficiency and Runtime

-backup auto-start generator
+Backup auto-start generator

 Backup power using Vehicle-to-load (V2L)